 To be rich and out of shape and then apply for the Affordable Care Act is a slap in the face to the American people.

 To be a wealthy early retiree and brag to everybody you’re a wealthy early retiree while receiving healthcare subsidies is also a slap to the American people.

-May we all live long and never have to take advantage of the Affordable Care Act.
+May we all live long and never have to take advantage of the Affordable Care Act, even if Joe Biden plans to offer more healthcare subsidies.
 Let’s let the people who are financially struggling the most get subsidies from those of us who can pay more.

 After getting healthcare insurance, it’s also important to get life insurance if you have dependents and/or debt.
 Check out PolicyGenius, the #1 marketplace for affordable term life insurance customized for your personal situation.
 My wife was able to get double the life insurance coverage for less money through PolicyGenius.

 If we’ve learned anything during the pandemic, it’s that tomorrow is not guaranteed.
 Getting life insurance is the responsible thing to do.